Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Don’t Go Crazy with Accessories

 Sure, you want to look great when you attend a wedding, but that doesn’t mean you need to go overboard.
-Items that are super-sparkly can be distracting and take away from the bride’s look.
+Super-sparky items can be distracting and take away from the bride’s look.

-Stay away from rhinestones and sequins since they are a bit too much to wear as a guest.
+Avoid rhinestones and sequins since they are too much to wear as a guest.
 Another no-no?
 Never wear a headpiece like a tiara when you are a wedding guest!

 This rule of thumb also applies to your makeup.
 Keep your look neutral and subtle without donning sparkly eyeshadows and bright, bold lipstick.